-Depending on the operating conditions, wear parts such as float or spring may have to be replaced.
-Steps required to replace these parts correspond to those used when assembling the device. $\Leftrightarrow$ Chapter 8.5.3 "Assembly" on page 56.
+Depending on the operating conditions, wear parts such as O-rings, float or magnets may have to be replaced.
+Steps required to replace these parts correspond to those used when assembling the device. § Chapter 8.5.3 "Assembly" on page 62.